 - This means building strong legs and effective change of direction in order to achieve familiarity with explosive speed and agility drills.

 When implementing explosive speed and agility drills it is common to use cone drills to replicate sharp turns and change direction quickly.
 There are a lot of subtle adjustments athletes can make in order to improve foot speed out of cuts and decelerate quickly.
+For a more explosive first step, check out this article.

 At The Performance Lab, we go over many types of body control movement patterns such as knee bending, balance, lateral plyometric jumps, and hip bend to build the strength and conditioning in the muscles to perform at a high level, while staying healthy.